 The Tax Implications of Repatriating to Canada

-It should come as no surprise then that many people who left Canada want to come back and make it their home again.
+So, it should come as no surprise then that many people who left Canada want to come back and make it their home again.
+In many cases, the pandemic has helped accelerate the return.

 If you’re one of these people looking to make Canada your permanent residence, there are income tax considerations of which you should be aware.
 This article will help you determine the best time to officially make Canada your permanent place of residence.